-4.2.2 Corrosive substance
+4.2.2 Corrosive deposit

-The type of corrosive substance to be used in the test shall be selected in accordance with the environment for which the test is intended.
-It shall be prepared either by taking deposit from actual equipment or by mixing chemicals of reagent grade.
+The type of deposit to be used in the test shall be selected in accordance with the environment for which the test is intended.
+It shall be prepared either by taking ash from actual equipment or by mixing chemicals of reagent grade.